 The front-end infrastructure of a cloud computing business platform is basically everything the end-user interacts with.
 It is the broader assimilation of various sub-components that together offer the user interface.
 This determines how the end-user connects to cloud computing as a whole.
 In addition to local networks, web browsers, and web applications, it also includes things like graphics cards and operating systems that provide access to customized programming from providers like Google and Microsoft.

 Let us understand major front-end components.

 - User Interface: The user interface is essentially the familiar, everyday interface that you experience each day.
-Cloud creates a seamless environment where end-users can complete tasks without ever needing to open up any software on their local machines.
+The cloud creates a seamless environment where end-users can complete tasks without ever needing to open up any software on their local machines.
 For example- you interact with your smartphone, desktop computer, or tablet—all of which rely on an interface in order to work properly.
 Some popular interaction interfaces are Google Docs, Gmail, and Evernote.

 - Software: The software architecture in the front end is what runs on the user’s end.
 Frontend software architecture principally consists of client-side applications or browsers which are in charge of presenting data to users.

 - Client Device or Network: The hardware at the end user’s side is referred to as the client-side device.
 As a crucial part of the frontend architecture, it can be any input device like your mouse, keyboard, or sound card.
 In cloud computing, the client-side device doesn’t require extraordinary ability to process the heavy load.
 Your cloud will take care of that job and process the same.